zerolinux-os/zerolinux-iso/README.md

 - Arch Linux or Arch-based system (for building)
 - `archiso` package
 - Basic familiarity with Bash scripting and package management
+- Knowledge how to build ISOs - https://www.arcolinuxiso.com/a-comprehensive-guide-to-iso-building/
 - Knowledge you can find in this video

 [![Buildra Demo](https://img.youtube.com/vi/3jdKH6bLgUE/0.jpg)](https://youtu.be/3jdKH6bLgUE)